 • National Certified Pharmacy Technician – The National Center for Competency Testing (NCCT).
 This exam is available through the National Healthcareer Association and requires knowledge about medication safety, medication administration, pharmacology, and patient care.

 • Certified Pharmacy Technician – Canadian Society of Hospital Pharmacists’ Certification Board of Canada.
-Pharmacy technicians in Canada can earn this certification after completing 2000 hours of supervised practice and passing both an oral and online exam.
+Pharmacy techs in Canada can earn this certification after completing 2000 hours of supervised practice and passing both an oral and online exam.

 Paying for Pharmacy Technician Schooling or Training